10 Minster Yard

 10 Minster Yard is an historic building in the city of York, North Yorkshire, England.
 A Grade II listed building, located at the corner of Minster Gates at Minster Yard, the building dates to around 1763.
 It was part of the now-closed Minster School, and was built as the home of dean John Fountayne.
 10 Minster Gates is located in the rear of the building.

-It is around 90 years older than the buildings behind it, numbers 2–8 Minster Gates, which are not on the same alignments as 10 Minster Yard and 10 and 10a Minster Gates.
+It is almost a century older than the buildings behind it, numbers 2–8 Minster Gates, which are not on the same alignments as 10 Minster Yard and 10 and 10a Minster Gates.